 For real deal beauty, look to W3LL People.
 Beware of fairy dusting – some natural anti-aging beauty products out there will offer little more than a token smattering of active ingredient.
 W3LL People, by contrast, infuses its entire line of cool cosmetics with antioxidants such as green tea.
-When I wear makeup, I always use W3LL People Altruist Satin Mineral Foundation ($30 in the shop).
+When I wear makeup, I always use W3LL People Altruist Satin Mineral Foundation.

 Hair Vitality Conditioner ($44 in the shop) Truth In Aging’s own hair conditioner is filled with actives that reduce shedding

-BRAD Biophotonic Sea Minerals Purify Healing Detoxifying Gel Cleanser ($45 in the shop).
+BRAD Biophotonic Sea Minerals Purify Healing Detoxifying Gel Cleanser ($45).
 I particularly like that the humble cleanser has been elevated to so much more here.
 This BRAD cleanser, recommended by Allure and Vogue magazines, is packed with detoxifying ingredients meant to combat redness, breakouts and irritation.